Get Misdemeanor Convictions off Your Criminal Record

 What is new?

-Washington state has a new law called the New Hope Act.
-It took effect July 28, 2019.
-This law makes it easier to vacate criminal convictions.
+Washington State’s New Hope Act took effect July 28, 2019.
+This law makes it easier to vacate criminal convictions that happened in Washington State.
 You can now vacate more types of misdemeanor convictions.
 You can also now have multiple misdemeanors vacated all at once, or at different times.

 What does it mean to "vacate" a conviction?